 Again, all of these are cultural alignments that fit different environments.
 It’s not about whether your culture is good or bad – it’s about whether your culture is right for your team, and ultimately your business objectives.

-Understanding culture in a remote or hybrid environment
+Understanding current culture in a remote or hybrid environment

 Leaders are worried about the impact of remote working on company culture, with 68% of managers saying that their culture can only survive if people are in the office at least three days per week.

 So will remote working really damage your current culture, or will it cause your culture to evolve?
 If we think about the interaction vs. change model, we see that different cultures respond to remote work in a different way:

 - Independent and flexible: The ideal culture for remote and hybrid work.
 People in this culture are prepared to work alone or in small groups whenever they need.

 - Independent and stable: These employees can thrive in a remote environment if managed correctly.
 They will need clear guidelines and the right tools.

 - Collaborative and flexible: A little extra support will help these teams to communicate and collaborate, even when they’re not in the office.